Ambassador Johnny and Mrs. Angie Young Civic Leadership Summit

 CIEE’s annual summit for international changemakers is named for Ambassador Johnny and Mrs. Angie Young in recognition of the couple’s lifelong dedication to public service, public diplomacy, and building bridges between peoples and nations.

 The Ambassador Johnny and Mrs. Angie Young Civic Leadership Summit is built around the idea that if one person can make a difference, then together we can change the world.
-Each year, 50 Young Fellows, are selected to travel to Washington, D.C. – the capital of the U.S., and one of our most important and historical cities – to learn, among other things, methods for working across national and cultural barriers to overcome challenges to peace in our world.
+Each year, around 50 Young Fellows, are selected to travel to Washington, D.C. – the capital of the U.S., and one of our most important and historical cities – to learn, among other things, methods for working across national and cultural barriers to overcome challenges to peace in our world.

 As a CIEE Civic Leadership Summit Fellow, you will: